JuliaIO/ImageMagick.jl/README.md

 ## OSX

-ImageMagick.jl will use the system-wide libMagicWand in `/usr/local/lib` if present (e.g. via a manual installation with homebrew).
-If not it will install its own copy via Homebrew.jl.
+ImageMagick.jl will use the system-wide libMagicWand in `/usr/local/lib` if it is present.
+Use the environment variable `MAGICK_HOME` to add other paths to the search path.
+Note that version 6.7+ (up to but not including 7.0) are the most supported versions, in particular for multipage TIFFs.
+Use `ImageMagick.libversion` to see what version the installer found.
+If ImageMagick.jl doesn't find a previous installation, it will install its own copy of the ImageMagick library with Homebrew.jl.

 An alternative to ImageMagick on OS X is [QuartzImageIO](https://github.com/JuliaIO/QuartzImageIO.jl).